 It calculates routes and expenses based on your personal preferences.

 Your settings include how many miles you get per gallon, fuel tank capacity, and the height of your RV to help you avoid low clearance bridges.
 You can also favorite and prioritize camping clubs that you’re a member of, like Good Sam Club and KOA.

 Each campground/RV park can be opened to learn more.

 You can select “More Park Details” to learn how many sites are available and what camping clubs the locations are affiliated with.
 Additionally, you can find contact information, ratings from other travelers, and what kind of amenities are offered.
 This screen also tells you the mileage from your previous stop and allows you to enter notes about each campground.

-The left column lists all of your trip’s stops.
-These can easily be dragged and dropped, or deleted as needed.
+The “Trip” tab lists all of the stops on your route.
+These can easily be dragged and dropped or deleted as needed.

 The Wrench icon (on the top right of this left column) displays even more options.
 You can print the route, send it to a friend or your GPS.

 Under the trip preferences button, you can set up to 3 radii for estimated driving distances.